debops/debops/docs/ansible/roles/debops.libvirtd_qemu/getting-started.rst

 Example inventory
 -----------------

-The role is used by the debops.libvirtd_ playbook and will be enabled automatically on hosts that are included in the ``[debops_service_libvirtd]`` Ansible inventory group.
+The role is used by the :ref:`debops.libvirtd` playbook and will be enabled automatically on hosts that are included in the ``[debops_service_libvirtd]`` Ansible inventory group.